Gene Bressler, FASLA

-- The revision of the MLA graduate curriculum and development and implementation of 12 new courses including:
+- The revision of the MLA graduate curriculum and development and implementation of 12 new courses;

-- The implementation of the award-winning Design + Build program delivered by Professors Andy Fox, Carla Delcambre, and Jesse Turner;
+- The implementation of the award-winning Design + Build program;

-- The University’s awarding and naming Professors Andrew Fox and Kofi Boone University Faculty Scholars; and
+- The University’s awarding and naming 2 LAEP Professors as University Faculty Scholars;

-Bressler served on the Dean’s Administrative Council and Steering Committee for the College’s annual Urban Design Forum held each spring and on numerous committees within the College and University including the Campus Review Panel, and the Provost’s Department Head Advisory Council.
-From 2009 to 2013 he served on NC Board of Landscape Architects and has been involved with the Blue Ridge Road Corridor Alliance since 2009 currently serving as Chair of the Development Projects Advisory Panel.
+During his term as department head, Bressler served on the: Dean’s Administrative Council, the Steering Committee for the College’s Annual Urban Design Forum, the University’s Campus Review Panel, and the Provost’s Department Head Advisory Council.
+Appointed by Governor Bev Perdue, he served on North Carolina Board of Landscape Architects from 2009 to 2013.
+Since 2009 he has been involved with the Blue Ridge Road Corridor Alliance and currently serves as a member of its Board of Directors.

-Prior to his work at Colorado, Bressler was on the faculty of the University of Oregon, Eugene, from 1971 to 1985.
-There, his teaching and research activities pioneered the development of computer-driven landscape suitability modeling technologies used to study and evaluate opportunities and constraints to development, infrastructural costs, environmental impacts, and alternative urban planning and design strategies.
-This led to his accepting a position from 1985 to 1995 with Dynamic Graphics, Inc., a developer of internationally recognized software used in numerous terrain and land use mapping, modeling, and visualization applications.
+From 1971-85, prior to his work in Colorado, Bressler served on the faculty of the University of Oregon, Eugene.
+His teaching and research activities pioneered digital landscape suitability modeling technologies addressing urban development opportunities and constraints, infrastructure strategies and costs, and potential environmental impacts informing alternative urban planning design and development strategies.
+This led to his accepting a position with Dynamic Graphics, Inc., Alameda CA (1984-1995), the developer of internationally recognized software used in numerous mapping, modeling, and visualization technologies in terrain, natural resource, national defense, and land use applications.

-In 2006, Bressler was named recipient of the Outstanding Administrator of the Year by the Council of Educators in Landscape Architecture (CELA) for “his leadership and contributions to teaching.”
-In 2007, he was elected Fellow by the American Society of Landscape Architects.
-At the request of Dean Marvin Malecha, Bressler delivered the Fall 2010 College of Design Commencement Address, “Game Changing One’s Way to the Main Thing.”
-The North Carolina Chapter of the American Society of Landscape Architects named him recipient of the President’s Council Award, 2017 “in recognition of his major achievements for the advancement of the profession.”
+In 2006, Bressler was named a recipient of the Outstanding Administrator of the Year by the Council of Educators in Landscape Architecture (CELA) for “his leadership and contributions to teaching.”
+He was elected Fellow by the American Society of Landscape Architects and delivered the fall 2010 College of Design Commencement Address, “Game Changing One’s Way to the Main Thing.”
+The North Carolina Chapter of the American Society of Landscape Architects named him a recipient of the 2017 President’s Council Award “in recognition of his major achievements for the advancement of the profession.”

-In 2018, in honor of Professor Bressler’s achievements and contributions, the College through generous gifts from colleagues, friends, former students, and professionals, established the first funded College of Design faculty endowment, the Gene Bressler Landscape Architecture Faculty Award Endowment that “provides funds to ensure extraordinary research, teaching and outreach, opportunities for faculty academic enrichment.”
+In 2018, in honor of Professor Bressler’s achievements and contributions, the College of Design established, the Eugene H. Bressler Landscape Architecture Faculty Award Endowment that “provides funds to ensure extraordinary research, teaching and outreach, opportunities for faculty academic enrichment.”